Student-centric advice and objective recommendations

 Finding a Financial Safety School

-When you start putting together your college list, safety schools are usually an after-thought.
-Safeties are a just-in-case, a backup, something you (probably) won’t need.
 However, finding a best-fit safety school, especially one with strong financial aid, is one of the most important decisions that you will make as a student.
-After all, what’s the point in having a safety school if it is not affordable?
+After all, what’s the point in having a safety school if it’s not affordable?

-Don’t miss: Scholarships360’s free scholarship search tool
+Don’t miss: Scholarships360 scholarship search tool

 What is a safety school?

-First things first, what is a safety school?
-As a former high school college counselor, I have never been a fan of the term safety school.
-Instead, I think of these types of schools as “likely” or “predictable”.
-These are colleges that you have a very good shot at being admitted to because your academic credentials exceed the college’s average credentials for first year freshman students.
+Instead, I think of these types of schools as “likely” or “predictable.”
+These are colleges that you have a very good shot at being admitted to because your academic achievements and credits exceed the college’s average for first year freshman students.

 Also see: What are safety, reach, and match schools?